Global identification of dynamic panel models with interactive effects

 \subsection{Proof of Theorem \ref{thm:1}}

-In this subsection, we build on the intermediate results derived in subsection \ref{sbs:42} to prove Theorem \ref{thm:1}.
-Specifically, we demonstrate that \eqref{eq5:objective} can only hold if $\tilde{\alpha}=\alpha$, except for a set of factor realizations that occur with probability zero.
-We begin by outlining the structure of the proof, then proceed with a detailed argument for the case of a single factor to illustrate the reasoning.
-Finally, we generalize the proof to the case of $\bar{r}$ factors.
+In this Subsection, we build on the intermediate results derived in Subsection \ref{sbs:32} to prove Theorem \ref{thm:1}.
+Specifically, we demonstrate that any alternative $\tilde\theta$ solving \eqref{eq5:objective} must satisfy $\tilde{\alpha}=\alpha$, except for a set of factor realizations that occur with probability zero.
+We provide a formal proof of this result and then proceed with a detailed argument for the case of a single factor to illustrate the reasoning.